xenon92/xposed-keep-trash/README.md

 ####My blog [post](http://blog.shubhangrathore.com/keep-trash/index.html) for Keep Trash.

-An open source Xposed module for android to move the 'Delete' button from overflow menu to action bar in **[Google Keep](https://play.google.com/store/apps/details?id=com.google.android.keep)** app.
+An open source Xposed module for android, to move 'Delete', 'Archive', 'Show/Hide Checkboxes' or 'Share' menu options from 3-dot overflow menu to the action bar in official **[Google Keep](https://play.google.com/store/apps/details?id=com.google.android.keep)** app.

 I use Google Keep **a lot** to jot down thoughts that come to my mind, thoughts that may come in handy in future.
 This leads to many many notes scattered all over the app.